Mainly I'm into reptiles, mostly snakes but other scaly creatures as well.

-Adjustment time and handling
+Adjustment Time and Handling

-If you're like most people when you get a new pet of any kind the first thing you want to do is spend time showing it to anyone and everyone who you might meet.
-While this is certainly tempting it is one of the worst things you can do with a new pet snake.
+If you're like most people when you get a new pet of any kind, the first thing you want to do is spend time showing it to anyone and everyone you might meet.
+While this is certainly tempting, it is one of the worst things you can do with a new pet snake.
 They need a period of adjustment during which they can get comfortable with their new surroundings.
 The length of time required varies, but most people who deal with snakes agree that it generally takes 5 to 7 days.

-During the adjustment period you should make every effort not to disturb or otherwise stress the snake.
+During the adjustment period, you should make every effort not to disturb or otherwise stress the snake.
 There are a few things you can do that will help with this effort.

-- Keep the cage out of high traffic areas so the snake isn't bothered by lots of people walking by all the time
+- Keep the cage out of high traffic areas, so the snake isn't bothered by lots of people walking by all the time.

 - Avoid handling the snake during this time.